Retatrutide: Big Trial Numbers, Bigger Unknowns

 14.9% weight loss @ 68 wk

-GLP-1 single agonist · FDA-approved
+GLP-1 single agonist · FDA-approved, peer-reviewed

 Tirzepatide (Zepbound)